FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Time Series/Autorregressive Model/Autoregressive_Model.md

 the lag between the variables and, in particular, the relationship between $\hspace{0.08cm}\mathcal{Y}_t\hspace{0.08cm}$ and $\hspace{0.08cm}\mathcal{Y}_{t+h}\hspace{0.08cm}$ ,  is always equal to the relationship between $\hspace{0.08cm}\mathcal{Y}_t\hspace{0.08cm}$ and $\hspace{0.08cm}\mathcal{Y}_{t-h}\hspace{0.08cm}$ .

-As a result, in stationary processes:
+As a result, in a weak stationary processes: